-Call or email Stephanie or Leann.
-Please include name, phone number, party affiliation (if any), and availability in email.
+Call or email Crystal or Leann.
+Please include your name, phone number, party affiliation (if any), and availability in your email.

 Precinct Election Manager – Leann Helton (732-7488) email: email@example.com